 - Seat shell: dyed-through, glass-fibre reinforced polyester (fibreglass).
 Just like the earliest models, today's fibreglass shells are also slightly transparent in some colours.
-Available with a seat cushion (screwed to the seat shell); cushion can be replaced by the Vitra service team.
+Optionally available with a moulded foam seat cushion (screwed to the seat shell); cushion can be replaced by the Vitra service team.

 - Base: non-stacking four-legged tubular steel base.
 (DSX = Dining Height Side Chair X-Base)